lone-dma/ReClass.NET-DMAPlugin/README.md

 * Copy `VmmPlugin.dll` into the ReClass.NET\Plugins directory
 * Copy the other native files into the CWD (Current Working Directory, usually where ReClass.NET is stored).
 * Open Reclass.NET, go to File -> Plugins
-* Switch to the Native Helper tab and change the Functions Provider from Default to PciLeechPlugin
+* Switch to the Native Helper tab and change the Functions Provider from Default to VmmPlugin